-Does your department sell goods or provide services to students or persons outside the university for which you extend credit and later collect payment?
+As part of your department's routine operations, does your department sell goods or provide services to students or persons outside the university for which you extend credit and later collect payment?

 If you answered "Yes" to Question 33, please go to Question 34 and continue.